 These skin cells, called keratinocytes, form the outermost layer of skin and can be cultured from discarded skin tissues or biopsy specimens.

 The gene known as ?Np63? is highly synthesized in regenerating cells of various tissues.
-The UCLA researchers found that introducing ?Np63? into skin keratinocytes makes them lose their skin-cell characteristics and de-differentiate to resemble mesenchymal stem cells (MSCs), undifferentiated cells that can self-renew and differentiate to yield specialized cells of various types.
+The UCLA researchers found that introducing ?Np63? into skin keratinocytes makes them lose their skin-cell characteristics and de-differentiate to resemble mesenchymal stem cells (MSCs), undifferentiated cells that can self-renew and differentiate to yield specialized cells of various tissue types.

 MSCs may serve as an internal repair system by replenishing cells needed for tissue regeneration and homeostasis and are currently being investigated for a number of regenerative therapeutics.

 The conversion of keratinocytes into mesenchymal-like cells involves a process known as epithelial-mesenchymal transition.
-This is the first study to show that the gene ?Np63? triggers this process in keratinocytes and that the transformed cells acquire multipotent stem cell characteristics.
+This is the first study to show that the gene ?Np63? triggers this process in human skin keratinocytes and that the transformed cells acquire multipotent stem cell characteristics.

-Since the transformed by ?Np63? are induced to acquire the mesenchymal and stem cell characteristics, the research team named them "induced mesenchymal stem cells," or iMSCs.
+Since the skin cells transformed by ?Np63? are induced to acquire the mesenchymal and stem cell characteristics, the research team named them "induced mesenchymal stem cells," or iMSCs.
 Specifically, the researchers demonstrated that iMSCs can be triggered to form bone-like tissues or become fat tissues in a laboratory setting.

 Dr. Mo K. Kang, the Jack A. Weichman Chair of Endodontics at the UCLA School of Dentistry and a member of the research team, said the finding had great significance for human health.